-Pop the lamb into a roasting tin and put it in the oven.
+Pop the lamb into a casserole with a good fitting lid and put it in the oven.
 In his 2005 recipe for slow roast lamb with chickpea mash, Nigel Slater recommends adding about 250ml of water after about half an hour, which works really well and helps to make a lovely gravy at the end of it.
-I cover it for the first few hours with some foil, too.

-Then, just leave the lamb alone for a good five hours.
+Then, just leave the lamb alone for a good three hours.
 If you want to leave it longer, turn the heat down a little.
 It won’t spoil.

 For the rosemary potatoes

 Peel enough largish potatoes to feed your crowd.
 Cut into quarters and bring to the boil in some salted water.
 Simmer until tender, then drain and set aside.

 When the lamb has about 15 minutes to go, drain off all the liquid into a jug.
 Skim off all the fat and pour it into a roasting tin (reserve the rest for the gravy).
 You really don’t need THAT much, as the potatoes just need to be tossed in it, not drowning in it, but by all means add a bit of extra oil if you want to.

 Whack the heat up to gas 7/220 degrees (the lamb will be fine in there just as the oven is heating up) and put the roasting tin into the oven.
 After the five hours, take the lamb out, cover with foil and maybe a tea towel and leave it to rest.
 Add the potatoes and a tablespoon or so of chopped rosemary to the hot oil.
 Remember to wiggle them about occasionally – they’ll take 30 to 40 mins to crisp up.